 - The pay you received is excluded as combat pay from federal gross income under Internal Revenue Code Section 112.

-The credit is based on the number of full and/or partial months served, as follows:
+The credit is based on the number of full and/or partial months served.

 For more information about combat zones and qualifying hazardous duty areas: